AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: **Legality Rules**

 #.
-An External state which is specified as Input_Only shall not be denoted in a
+External state which is specified as Input_Only shall not be denoted in a
    Global aspect with a ``mode_selector`` of In_Out or Output.
 Nor shall it be denoted as an ``output`` of a Depends aspect.

 #.
-An External state which is specified as Output_Only shall not be denoted in
+External state which is specified as Output_Only shall not be denoted in
    a Global aspect with a ``mode_selector`` of Input or In_Out.
 Nor shall not be denoted as an ``input`` of a Depends aspect.

 #.
-As a read of a volatile state always has a side-effect a ``global_item`` of a
+As a read of volatile state always has a side-effect a ``global_item`` of a
-   function cannot denote a volatile state [which in turn means that a function cannot, directly or indirectly, read a volatile state].
+   function cannot denote volatile state [which in turn means that a function cannot, directly or indirectly, read volatile state].

 #.
-A volatile state shall not be denoted by a ``name`` of an
+Volatile state shall not be denoted by a ``name`` of an
    ``initialization_item`` of an Initializes aspect (see :ref:`initializes_aspect`).